- How is childhood leukemia treated?

-Stem cell transplant often requires a long hospital stay and can be very expensive (often costing well over $100,000) and often involves a long hospital stay.
-Because it is so costly, parents should be sure to get a written approval from their insurer if their child is to have this treatment.
-Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to many thousands of dollars.
+Stem cell transplant often requires a long hospital stay and can be very expensive (often costing well over $100,000).
+Be sure to get a written approval from your insurer if your child is to have this treatment.
+Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to thousands of dollars.
 It is important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.

 Side effects of SCT

-Side effects from a stem cell transplant can be divided into early and long-term effects.
+Side effects from a stem cell transplant can be short-term or long-term.

-Short-term side effects: Early side effects are about the same as those of any other type of high-dose chemo (low blood cell counts, mouth sores, nausea, vomiting, diarrhea, hair loss, etc.) and can be severe.
-These side effects are caused by damage to the bone marrow and other tissues that divide quickly.
+Short-term side effects: Early side effects are those of high-dose chemo (low blood cell counts, mouth sores, nausea, vomiting, diarrhea, hair loss, etc.) and can be severe.